moira-alert/doc/source/user_guide/efficient.rst

 To use Moira efficiently, you should understand its underlying design decisions.

 We often notice that when new users create their first triggers, they set thresholds at random, or by intuition.
-This is because when you configure your first 24/7/365 automated monitoring system, you don't really know how your system works.
+It happens because when you configure your first 24/7/365 automated monitoring system, you don't really know how your system works.
 If you have at least hundreds of metrics, it's impossible to watch all of them with your eyes.
 What are the limits of your system?
 How often does your system reach critical resource consumption during a day?
 Should you immediately react when metric X reaches value N, or is it a fluctuation that passes by itself?

-With time, when you learn to understand you system, you will need to tune your triggers.
+Later, when you learn to understand you system, you will need to adjust your triggers.
 And that's when you need to understand Moira.

 States
 ------

-Unlike many other tools, that provide several distinct level systems like "priority" and "severity", Moira supports a single set of states.
+Unlike many other tools providing several distinct level systems like "priority" and "severity", Moira supports a single set of states.
 Every state has a well-defined meaning, and you should use these states accordingly.